signalfx/gdi-specification/specification/opamp_datamodel.md

 #        sampling_interval: 10
 ```

-Note: The absence of callgraphs sampling_interval here indicates that the feature is not active.
+Note: The absence of `callgraphs.sampling_interval` here indicates that the
+feature is not active.

-Note: The true configuration file may be significantly larger or more complicated than what is
+Note: The true configuration file may be significantly larger or more
-actually provided via effective configuration.
+complicated than what is actually provided via effective configuration.